About the Division of Finance

 Sedgwick County serves a population of about 500,000 with approximately 2,800 employees.
 The county spends approximately $330 million annually to provide a full range of public services, and at any give time has an investment portfolio in excess of $250 million that has been collected but not spent.

 Sedgwick County is committed to prudent use of taxpayers’ money.
 Fulfilling this commitment is the responsibility primarily of the Finance Division.
 The employees of the Finance Division are accountable for all aspects of the County’s financial management with the exception of property tax administration, which is done through the collaborative efforts of the county appraiser, county clerk, and county treasurer.
-To fulfill its responsibilities, the Finance Division has a staff of 34 public servants organized in four departments: accounting, budget, purchasing, and risk management..
-Five additional public servants provide transactional support to county operating departments.
+To fulfill its responsibilities, the Finance Division has a staff of 37 public servants organized in four departments: accounting, budget, purchasing, and CFO office.
+The CFO office includes the administration of the Finance Division, economic development, tax system administration, internal audit, and risk management.

 Long-Range Financial Forecast